 Instead of hoping that MailChimp users would stumble on the new release, understand the benefits, and know how to get started, it made the process as direct as possible.
 It worked: one of its most “niche” features netted a staggering 60% adoption rate.

-Sometimes, product adoption can be hindered by a specific, acute problem.
+Sometimes, product adoption is hindered by a specific, acute problem.
 Your latest feature might seem too complex to use.
-In-app navigation might be making others hard to find.
+Your app’s navigation might be making other features hard to find.
 You might even be signing up poor-fit leads.
 With thousands of users, finding and fixing these problems isn't always straightforward.

-The first step towards solving problems is recognizing when they've happened.
-This is where product analytics and KPIs come in useful:
+This is where product analytics and KPIs can come in handy:

-- User behavior shines a light on micro-level problems, showing which features are going unused.
+- User behavior shines a light on micro-level problems, showing which features are being underused.

-While quantitative data can show you that a problem exists, it isn't always enough to understand why.
-To fix the problem's root cause, we need to dig into qualitative data—live chats, user sessions, and surveys.
-After a few conversations with customers, it's easier to form a hypothesis about our problem:
+While quantitative data can show you that a problem exists, it can’t always tell you why.
+To fix a problem's root cause, you need to dig into your qualitative data—live chats, user sessions, help tickets, and surveys.
+After a few conversations with customers, it's easier to form a hypothesis about your problem.
+For example:

-- The drop in DAUs is caused by a small subset of users having trouble logging in to the app, or
+- A drop in DAUs is caused by a small subset of users having trouble logging in to you app, or

-- Our cluttered navigation bar is making our latest feature release hard to find.
+- A cluttered navigation bar is making your latest feature release hard to find

 Together, these data sources create a “flywheel of continuous improvement”: